Updated: Apr 29

 Social media packages our realities into tidy shareable snapshots and soundbites consumable for our personal audience.
 Family, friends and acquaintances get to rate our new stories with a click.
 Is it likable, lovable, laughable—cry-worthy?

 Yes, our social media realities are over-simplified, and well—sometimes easier to accept than the reality that isn’t cropped, filtered, or captioned.
+In the messy moment, we might not feel like #lifeishardbutGodisgood quite captures our emotional reality.
+We might be asking something more like, "Where are you God?"

-I don’t know about you, but when my life doesn’t feel easy to summarize with a post, when my own life feels too complicated to scroll through smiling faces and good news, I often avoid social media altogether.
+I don’t know about you, but when my life is hard, when life doesn’t feel easy to summarize with a post, when my own life feels too complicated to scroll through smiling faces and good news, I often avoid social media altogether.
 But then I try to remind myself that I blog because I want to be able to represent to others the real, the raw, and the complicated.
 Not that my words can capture all of the ache and complexity of human life, but I’d rather not hermit and hide the messy stuff.
 I can’t pretend with you that my life is as simple as my quippy posts or candids of my family’s sweetest moments.
 But we both know those are only the highs—like the pause of a pinky sunset or long exhale, like the joy of belly laughter, and the butterflies in the belly—the little moments that I think, that you think: this is why we keep living and loving.

 He was told he’s been chosen for this round of lay-offs.
 Why don’t they appreciate his contributions to the company?
 Will he have to move his family?